 Why the EU supports bioenergy research and innovation

-Bioenergy is the conversion of biomass - such as agricultural and forest by-products and residues, organic municipal waste, energy crops, algae, biological CO2 - into useful energy carriers including heat, electricity and transport fuels.
+Bioenergy is the conversion of biomass - such as agricultural and forest by-products residues and wastes, organic municipal waste, energy crops with low indirect land use risk, algae, biological CO2 - into useful energy carriers including heat, electricity and transport fuels.

 Bioenergy is the main source of renewable energy in the EU, with a share of almost 60%.